Last modified: 2022-09-10 by rob raeside

 f) It should be further noted that the rank of admiral of the red squadron was introduced (following the Battle of Trafalgar) in 1805, prior to this there was no grade between admiral of the white and admiral of the fleet (who flew, and still flies, the union jack) – see ‘union jack 2)’).

-Royal Dart Yacht Club, UK (fotw); Civil Ensign of Gibraltar (fotw); Ensign of Trinity House, UK (fotw)
+Royal Dart Yacht Club, UK (fotw); Civil Ensign of Gibraltar (fotw)

-b) The first recorded use of such a flag (with political motives) was when it was flown by some ships during the mutiny at the Nore in the Royal Navy of 1797 (see ‘flag of defiance’ and its following note) and thereafter during several revolutionary situations until becoming firmly associated with Socialism during the Paris Commune of 1871.
-This red flag was the direct ancestor of the later Soviet and other Communist flags - see 'red flag 3)' above.
+a) With regard to 2), the first recorded use of such a flag (with political motives) was when it was flown by some ships during the mutiny at the Nore in the Royal Navy of 1797 (see ‘flag of defiance’ and its following note) and thereafter during several revolutionary situations until becoming firmly associated with Socialism during the Paris Commune of 1871.
+This red flag was the direct ancestor of the later Soviet and other Communist flags - see 'red flag 4)' above.

 Regimental Colour, The South Gloucestershire Regiment, UK c1900 (fotw); Regimental Colour, 10th Infantry Regiment, Prussia c1750 (fotw)

-Regimental Colours of the Barbados Regiment (fotw); Stable Belt/Regimental Colours of The Light Dragoons, UK
+Regimental Colours of the Bermuda Regiment (fotw); Stable Belt/Regimental Colours of The Light Dragoons, UK

-Regimental/Camp Flags of The Royal Irish Regiment and The Light Dragoons, UK (CS & Graham Bartram)
+Regimental/Camp Flags of The (2nd Battalion) Royal Irish Regiment and The Royal Gurkha Rifles, UK (Wikipedia & Graham Bartram)

 Flag of Ferizli, Turkey (fotw); Flag of Bartın, Turkey (fotw)